Zipcoder/reveal-slides.tcus/md/persistence-jpa.md

 - Spring's DAO objects
 - The way to use your data
-- Part of spring framework
+- Part of Spring framework
 - Used to provide JPA implementation
 - Automatically implemented by Spring Boot (during startup)
 - Extend JPARepository or CRUDRepository